elucian/bee/syntax/composite.md

 Bee uses composite types to ...

-* define data types using type, "<:" and "∈"
+* declare data types using type, "<:" and "∈"
-* declare constants using static, ":=" and "∈"
+* declare constants  using define, ":=" and "∈"
 * declare variables  using make, ":=" and "∈"
 * declare parameters using symbols "*", ":=", "@:" and "∈"

 ## Range